Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN survey: acknowledgments

-\prlsec{acknowledgments.} This work is supported by the National Natural Science Foundation of China grants No. 11991053.
+This work is supported by the National Natural Science Foundation of China grants No. 11991053.
 The computation in this work was performed on the High Performance Computing Platform of the Centre for Life Science, Peking University.
-The authors also thank Yu-Ming Fu, Shuo Li, and Shi-Feng Huang for very helpful discussions.
+The authors also thank Yu-Ming Fu, Shuo Li, Shi-Feng Huang and Yun Fang for very helpful discussions.